TluwaniMS/aws-cloud-practitioner-prep/README.md

 ## Infrastructure As a Service (IaaS):

 Infrastructure as a Service (IaaS) is a model within cloud computing that delivers internet-accessible, on-demand IT infrastructure encompassing computing power, storage, and networking resources.

+## Software As a Service (Saas):

+Software as a Service (SaaS) is a facet of cloud computing where applications are provided over the Internet, functioning as services.